 JF: I’m sure it will be!

-Florence is available on iOS, Android and in our Screen Worlds Games Lab.
+Florence is available on iOS and Android.

 This interview has been edited for length.